 - find a good lawyer in whom they have confidence who charges little or no interest.

-The cost of interest on disbursements is somewhat hidden because clients do not see how much the total interest charges are, unless they specifically ask, until the lawyer’s final accounting letter breaking down:
+The true cost of interest on disbursements is somewhat hidden because clients do not generally know:

 - the client’s final settlement or court award

-- leaving a net amount payable to the client.
+- finally, a net amount that is payable to the client.